apache/cordova-plugin-inappbrowser/README.md

 FAQ
 ---

+### I just installed this plugin, how come it just shows a blank toolbar?

+The purpose of this plugin is to allow **you** style the in app browser the way you want.
+Isn't that that why you installed this plugin in the first place?
+Hence it does not come with any defaults.
+Every UI element needs to be styled by you.
+This also avoids polluting your resouce bundle with default images.

 ### Why does my menu on Android look ugly?

 Android menu is simply a [Spinner](http://developer.android.com/guide/topics/ui/controls/spinner.html), which picks up its style from your Activity's theme.
 By default Cordova uses the very old [Theme.Black.NoTitleBar](http://developer.android.com/reference/android/R.style.html#Theme_Black_NoTitleBar), which is ugly.
 Open your AndroidManifest.xml and change your `android:theme` attribute to something more morden, such as [Theme.Holo](http://developer.android.com/reference/android/R.style.html#Theme_Holo) or [Base.Theme.AppCompat](http://developer.android.com/reference/android/support/v7/appcompat/R.style.html#Base_Theme_AppCompat) from [support library](https://developer.android.com/tools/support-library/features.html#v7-appcompat).